AaronWilton/aaronwilton.github.io/README.md

-# Demonstration - Inlcuding Local Contexts information in a Darwrin Core Archive
+# Demonstration - Including Local Contexts information in a Darwin Core Archive